 Noticeable VRR flicker.

 The LG 27GX790A-B is excellent for console gaming above 60Hz.
 It has a near-instantaneous response time with remarkably crisp motion.
 Additionally, its picture quality is incredible, and you can see deep blacks next to bright highlights.
 It also supports VRR with both consoles.
-However, while it has low input lag at 120Hz, with 60Hz signals its input lag is much higher than expected.
+It also has low input lag, as long as you have the firmware updated to its latest version.

 Supports all common VRR formats.